YATO: Yet Another deep learning based Text analysis Open toolkit: Experiments

 \subsection{Comparison of Different Patterns}

-We examined the performance of four different model patterns on both sequence labeling and classification tasks (one dataset for each task).
-As shown in Table~\ref{tab:pattern}, the combination of CCNN+WLSTM+CRF and Transformer-based pre-trained models (patterns 2 and 3) outperforms the pure models (patterns 1 and 4) on SST5.
+Table~\ref{tab:pattern} shows the performance of four different model patterns on both sequence labeling and classification tasks (one dataset for each task).
+The combination of Hierarchical PLM and TNN$\oplus$PLM (patterns 2 and 3) outperforms pure models (patterns 1 and 4) on SST5.
 However, pure PLM achieves the best performance on the CoNLL 2003 NER dataset.
-These results show that complex models are not always better than simple models, and a flexible framework is necessary for providing various model candidates.
+These results demonstrate that complex models are not always better than simple models, and a flexible framework is necessary for providing various model candidates.